| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 an optional data frame containing the variables in the model. |

-single list is invisibly returned with the following named items:
+list is returned with the following named items:

 min |